guidou/mediacapture-extensions/explainer-pixels.md

-# Extra Timestamps for encoded RTC media frames
+# Physical and logical resolution for captured display surfaces

 ## Authors: